Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Problem Statement and Approach

-Since the system model $f$ is unknown, Pb. \ref{pb:whole} cannot be solved directly.
+Since the system model is unknown, Pb. \ref{pb:whole} cannot be solved directly.
 We first execute the system with random controls and collect the resulting system state transitions to form a dataset.
-We train an FNN model (different from the RNN controller) on this dataset to approximate the model $f$.
+We train two FNNs on this dataset to approximate the model (one for $f$ and one for $g$).
 Then we solve Pb. \ref{pb:whole} using the learned model to improve the control policy.
-We alternately improve the system model using the data collected by applying the new policy, and improve the policy using the new model until convergence.
-CBF is applied at each time the system is executed to improve safety except for generating the initial dataset, where safety is ensured by checking the distance to the unsafe area.
-The overall model-based policy search framework is shown in Fig. \ref{fig:overview}.
+We alternately improve the model using the data collected by applying the new policy, and improve the policy using the new model until convergence.
+CBFs are applied at each time the system is executed to improve safety except for generating the initial dataset.
+We stop the system and terminate this trial if it gets too close to unsafe states.
+The overall model-based safe policy search framework is shown in Fig. \ref{fig:overview}.
 The technical details are presented in Sec. \ref{sec:solution}.

-Model-based learning is much more data-efficient than model-free RL methods, i.e., it requires fewer trials to learn the policy.
+Model-based learning is much more data-efficient than model-free RL methods, i.e., it requires fewer trials to learn the policy \cite{deisenroth2011pilco}.
 Alternately training the system model and the control policy benefits both.
 With a better policy, more states that the system may reach in order to finish the task can be explored, which results in a better model.
-On the other hand, with a more precise model, the policy can be better tuned.
+With a more precise model, the policy can be better tuned.
+On the other hand, using CBF can not only improve safety but also make data collection more efficient, because the system can evolve for more steps in each trial without emergency stops.